-- Students must register for at least six semester credit hours in the semester for which the scholarship is requested; - Students must have a minimum 3.5 GPA at UHD.
+- Students must have been officially admitted into one of the MAT program tracks; - Students must register for at least six semester credit hours in the semester for which the scholarship is requested; - Students must have a minimum 3.5 GPA at UHD.
 Incoming graduate students must have a minimum 3.5 GPA on their undergraduate transcript showing completion of a baccalaureate degree; - Students must submit a 250-word essay addressing how the completion of the MAT will impact your teaching, enhance your abilities as a teacher leader, and enrich the learning of your students.